Nicole-LijuanChen/future-sales-prediction/README.md

 ## Background & Motivation
 Forecasting plays an important role in many business plans and decisions.
 Such as: scheduling and planning the production depend on forecasting; one supermarket does or not increase the inventory of a specific product according to forecasting; transportation and storage costs are affected by the accuracy of forecasting.
 Even, the forecast of 3 to 5 years will affect whether a boss opens a new supermarket or builds a new production plant.

-In this project, I will develop a model to predict 3 months of item-level sales data at different store locations.

-The raw dataset contains 5 years of store-item sales data of 50 different items at 10 different.

 <img src='' width='800' height='auto'></img>